On average, homeowners can expect to pay $190 hourly or between 15 and 35 cents per square foot for lawn dethatching.

 Weather conditions can affect not just the price of your service but the quality.
 It’s generally not recommended to dethatch your lawn during rainy seasons.
 Dethatching your lawn after a rainstorm will complicate the process and increase prices.
 Likewise, dethatching during winter or on the hottest summer day can make it harder for your lawn to bounce back.

-What’s the best time to dethatch your lawn?
-During its peak growing season while the soil is moist.
+When’s the best time to dethatch your lawn?
+During its peak growing season, when the soil is moist.
 The best time of year to dethatch for cool-season grasses is late summer to early fall.
 For areas with warm-season grasses, late spring to early summer is best.

 Dethatching is serious surgery for your lawn, and getting it done during these seasons ensures a healthy recovery.